nilium/st-theme-freesia/README.md

 ![Big Duo Color Scheme](https://github.com/nilium/st-theme-freesia/raw/master/cs-screens/big-duo.png)

 A dark-ish color scheme that has a fair amount of pink, purple, and makes use of background colors to highlight various important structural elements, including entities, strings, and so on.
-Intended to make it easy to spot thing when skimming and scrolling through source code.
+Intended to make it easy to spot things when scrolling through source code.

 Notes